Jennifer A. Sample, MD, FAAP & Lauren Zajac, MD, MPH, FAAP

 Protecting children from exposure to lead is important to lifelong good health.
 Even low levels of lead in blood have been shown to affect IQ, ability to pay attention, and academic achievement.

-The most important step parents, pediatricians, and others can take is to prevent lead exposure before it occurs.
-See Blood Lead Levels in Pregnant & Breastfeeding Moms.
+The most important step that parents, pediatricians, and others can take is to prevent lead exposure before it occurs.
+See Blood Lead Levels in Pregnant & Breastfeeding Moms and